 Alternatively, you could leave the A82 in Tarbert, take the A83 to Inveraray and then the A819 to KIlchurn Castle, where you will meet the A85 to Oban.
 On that route, you get to see the Rest and Be Thankful viewpoint, Loch Fyne and Inveraray.

 Both routes take approximately 2.5 hours from Glasgow, but the open via Inveraray follows smaller roads.
 Add another hour from Edinburgh.

 By public transport: The West Highland Line runs direct trains from Glasgow to Oban which takes approximately 3 hours.
-You can book this via Trainline.
+I highly recommend booking your tickets in advance.

 Where to stay in Oban